A demonstration of volume-intersect ambient occlusion

 • repeat N times - each with a smaller sample AABB

-• [OPTIMIZATION] early return, when the intersect volume is zero (subsequent samples will also be 0)
+• [OPTIMIZATION] return when the intersect volume is zero (subsequent samples will also be 0)

 • sum & weight results (high values are more heavily occluded)

-Similar to the approach in my last post, this technique requires sharing environment data with the fragment shader.
+Similar to the approach in the previous post, this technique involves sharing environment data with the fragment shader.
 This will limit its use to simple environments like those in Impaler.
-Adapting the approach to work with other geometries (spheres?) may be possible.
-However, calculating intersections may be too expensive.
-Being limited to AABBs is arguably the biggest issue with this technique.
+It may also be possible to adapt this approach to work with spheres or voxels.
+Being limited to AABBs is the biggest limitation in its current form.

 • looks good with as few as 5 samples